pre-commit-ci/pre-commit.ci/content/privacy_policy.md

 not currently respond to DNT browser signals or any other mechanism that automatically communicates your choice not to be tracked online.
-If a standard for online tracking is adopted that we must follow in the future, we will inform you about that practice in a revised version of this privacy notice.
+If a standard for online tracking is adopted that we must follow in the future, we will inform you about that practice in a revised version of this Privacy Notice.

 ### Do California residents have specific privacy rights?